ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 This is the moment when it is discussed and challenged among the stakeholders.

 The idea is refined in order to decide if the team will continue to work on it.
-Even if the idea is great, it doesn't mean that the idea will be developed as constraints and dependencies may exist.
+Even if the idea is great, it doesn't mean that it will be developed as constraints and dependencies may exist.

 It is at this stage of the process that those constraints are highlighted by the stakeholders or product owners.
 Following the discussions, the idea can be adapted in order to be realized and a team is selected to work on it.